mike4aday/SwiftlySalesforce/README.md

     // Update the UI
 }
 ```
-The `always` closure will be called regardless of success or failure elsewhere in the promise chain.
+The `finally` closure will be called regardless of success or failure elsewhere in the promise chain.

 You could also use the `Record` type to update a record in Salesforce.
 For example: